 I’m very big on understanding human beings and why things are the way they are.
-So understanding why a child is acting a certain way, will help me respond to it the way I should.
+Understanding why a child is acting a certain way, will help me respond the best way I can.

 - UNDERSTAND WHAT YOUR GOAL IS

 My main mission as a parent is to understand my responsibility which is teaching my child life skills.
 Teaching and discipline are merely the same thing.
-When we hear discipline we tend to think of it as “harsh” “punishment” “consequences”- Actually, discipline is an exchange between a parent and a child where you connect with them to redirect them in a emphatic way to show that you’re present, listening and kind while still setting rules and boundaries.
-My goal is to ask myself why did my child behave this way in a deeper way than just thinking “he’s a brat” because ultimately that’s shallow; What do I want to teach in this moment whether it’s self-control, sharing…; and How can I do my best to translate this lesson considering how old and what stage my child is and also by not going directly to a punishment, getting mad or a consequence which is not serving anyone in a long term.
+When we hear discipline we tend to think of it as “harsh” “punishment” “consequences”- Actually, discipline is an exchange between a parent and a child, where you connect with them to redirect them in a emphatic way; to show that you’re present, listening and kind while still setting rules and boundaries.
+My goal is to ask myself why did my child behave this way in a deeper way than just thinking “he’s a brat”; What do I want to teach in this moment whether it’s self-control, sharing…; and How can I do my best to translate this lesson considering how old and what stage my child is and also by not going directly to a punishment or getting mad which is not serving anyone in a long term.

 - UNDERSTAND THE TANTRUM

-For much younger children,it’s mostly emotional, not being able to communicate and also testing out things; they don’t know what’s right or wrong and I don’t think that they really understand that concept until 2 years old where “real” discipline can happen.
+For much younger children, it’s mostly emotional, not being able to communicate and also testing out things; they don’t know just yet what’s right or wrong and they start to understand that concept until 2 years old but yet there’s uncertainty of the why this is wrong.
 They’re not trying to purposely hurt you, be a pain or not listen.
 They have emotional behaviors that requires certain needs and attention due to the brain not being fully developed or natural attachment behaviors.

 - UNDERSTAND YOUR OWN TANTRUM

 It’s really hard to keep your cool sometimes and I really do my best to always come from a place of understanding.
-I limit my reactions as some of you pointed out that at a young age, they really look for any reaction but they also understand more than you think!
-So I wait for the tantrum to be over and then softly but firmly explain why you’re upset that your child did something but also acknowledging their feeling and validating the way they feel. “it’s ok that you’re angry because I wasn’t paying attention but you can’t hit because it hurts and there’s other things to express your anger…” blahblah.
+I limit my reactions as at a young age, they really look for any reaction that would validate that behavior, but they also understand more than you think!
+So I wait for the tantrum to be over and then softly but firmly explain why you’re upset that your child did something but also acknowledging their feeling and validating the way they feel. “you’re angry.
+I wasn’t paying attention but we have to be gentle.”
 One mom also advised me to even explain what parts of the body are for “your hands are not for hitting but to caress” and finish by showing affection by letting them feel secure and not scared.

 limiting negations by always saying “no” is also helpful, that’s something that I’ve been working on for a while.
 Saying “No” has scientifically been proven to cause a lot of stress in the child’s brain; they feel attacked and don’t have the ability yet to actually comprehend fully what “no” means until they’re three years old so most likely they’ll keep doing what they’re doing.
 Instead positively redirecting with “yes you can play with that toy but not throw it.”